JunaidLoonat/BiLE-suite/README.markdown

 with fewer links.
 A link from a site weighs more than a link to a site.

-##4.3 tld-expand.pl
+## 4.3 tld-expand.pl

 The tld-expand.pl script is used to find domains in any other TLDs.

-##4.4 vet-IPrange.pl
+## 4.4 vet-IPrange.pl

 The output of BiLE-weigh now lists a number of domains with a relevance number.
-The sites with a lower relevance number that are situated much lower down the list are not as important as the top sites.The results from the BiLE-weigh have listed a number of domains with their relevance to our target Web site.
+The sites with a lower relevance number that are situated much lower down the list are not as important as the top sites.
+The results from the BiLE-weigh have listed a number of domains with their relevance to our target Web site.
 Sites that rank much further down the list are not as important as the top sites.
 The next step is to take the list of sites and